Missing Metals in DQ Stars; a Compelling Clue to their Origin: Spectroscopy and metal abundances

 \subsection{Abundances and inferred accretion rates}

 Abundances\footnote{Abundance notation in this paper corresponds to [Z/He] = $\log(n_{\rm Z}/n_{\rm He})$.} and upper limits for Ca\,{\sc ii} were derived using state-of-the-art models of helium atmosphere white dwarfs, and specifically for stars that are enhanced in either carbon or metals typically found as external pollutants \citep{coutu2019}.
-This was achieved by the method of line profile fitting, where, after a good fit was approximated, models were recalculated with $\pm0.3$\,dex abundances, and visual inspection of the lines then determined the best abundance (or upper limit).
+This was achieved by the method of line profile fitting, where, after a good fit was approximated, models were recalculated with $\pm0.3$\,dex abundances to determine the best fit, or upper limit (by inspection).
 Basic stellar parameters such as mass, effective temperature, and carbon abundance were taken from the literature and are listed in Table~\ref{targs}, together with the results for calcium.

 For each DQ star in the UVES sample, the [Ca/He] abundance determination or upper limit was converted into a time-averaged accretion rate following standard methodology.
 For helium atmosphere white dwarfs with temperatures in the range considered here, metal sinking timescales are sufficiently long that a steady state cannot be inferred with any confidence \citep{koester2009a}.
 However, the steady-state accretion rate is equivalent to a time-averaged value over a single sinking timescale, and is sufficiently informative in several contexts \citep{farihi2009a,farihi2016a,hollands2018}.
 This is simply the mass of a particular metal in the outer, fully-mixed layers of the star, divided by the diffusion timescale for this element \citep{dupuis1993}.
 To estimate the total mass accreted based on a single element, a correction factor is applied; in this case Ca is assumed to be 0.016 of the total mass as in the bulk Earth \citep{allegre1995,farihi2012b}.
 Up-to-date diffusion calculations for pure helium atmospheres with no convective overshoot have been used \citep{koester2020}.